 Retinal Tear or Detachment: When the vitreous gel protecting the retina gradually shrinks during the aging process, it can pull on the retina, causing tears in its surface or a detachment that causes vision loss.
 Because these tears can be painless, it’s important to get a professional evaluation if any of the following symptoms are noticed:

-Individuals noticing any of the symptoms associated with the disorders outlined above should not hesitate to schedule an evaluation with one of our Retinal Services in New Jersey specialists at Campus Eye Group in Hamilton.
+If you notice any of the symptoms associated with the disorders outlined above please do not hesitate to schedule an evaluation with one of our Retinal Services specialists at Campus Eye Group.
 Early diagnosis and treatment can help protect against permanent vision loss.